Pre-Speech Pathology and Audiology at UH Mānoa

 - Practice Questions on the GRE website

-1. Primary applications must be filed with the Communication Sciences and Disorders Centralized Application Service (CSDCAS), which is a centralized application system.
+1. Primary applications must be filed with the Communication Sciences and Disorders Centralized Application Service (CSDCAS), which is a centralized application system that opens in early August.
 Once the application is complete, CSDCAS forwards it to whichever schools the student has designated.
+The CSDCAS application fee is about $125 for the first program and $50 for each additional program designation.
+For schools with rolling admission, submit your primary application as early as possible.

 2. Secondary applications are specific to individual schools, and are sent to applicants after receiving the CSDCAS application.
 Some but not all schools screen applicants before requesting secondary applications.
-Secondary applications commonly request additional information, essays, and letters of recommendation.
+Secondary applications commonly request additional information, essays, letters of recommendation, and/or fees.

 Note: Most CSD programs participate in CSDCAS.
 Students interested in applying to other programs must complete each of their prospective schools’ individual applications.
 For these schools, the application process consist only of steps 2 and 3.